Vizol Angami

-Vizol Angami (16 November 1914 – 3 March 2008) was an Indian politician from Nagaland who served as the 4th Chief Minister of Nagaland twice from February 1974 until March 1975 and November 1977 until April 1980.
+Vizol Vitso-n Koso (16 November 1914 – 3 March 2008) was an Indian politician from Nagaland who served as the 4th Chief Minister of Nagaland twice from February 1974 until March 1975 and November 1977 until April 1980.
 He became the Chief Minister of Nagaland as part of the United Democratic Front (Nagaland).

 Early life

-Vizol was born on 16 November 1914 to a Southern Angami family from Viswema.
+Vizol Vitso-n Koso was born on 16 November 1914 to a Southern Angami family from Viswema.
 He did his initial education from Mission High School, Kohima.
 He completed his matriculation from Government High School in Shillong.
 In 1951 he graduated from St. Edmund's College, Shillong.

 During the Second World War, Vizol joined the Royal Indian Air Force and served as a pilot until 1946.
 After the war, he served as a private teacher in John High School, Viswema.
 Vizol was one of the founding members of the Kohima Science College, Jotsoma in 1961.

 Naga nationalism

 From 1953 to 1956, Vizol served as the Principal of the Naga National High School, Kohima.
 In 1956 and 1957 Vizol was imprisoned twice on political grounds.
 He served as the Vice President of the Naga People's Convention from 1957 to 1960.
 In 1964, Vizol nominated Muivah for the general secretary of Naga National Council at Tuzol Sokha, a forested area near Viswema village.

-Vizol was elected a member of the first Nagaland Assembly in February 1964 from the Southern Angami II Assembly constituency constituency as a Naga National Democratic Party candidate (later became the Nagaland People's Council) and later became the leader of the Opposition until it resigned en bloc after a ceasefire agreement was signed in September 1964.
+Vizol was elected a member of the first Nagaland Assembly in February 1964 from the Southern Angami II Assembly constituency as a Naga National Democratic Party candidate (later became the Nagaland People's Council) and later became the leader of the Opposition until it resigned en bloc after a ceasefire agreement was signed in September 1964.
 He did not contest the second state elections in 1969.